John Wayne Glover: Margaret Pahud

 On 2 November 1989, Glover approached 78-year-old Lane Cove resident Dorothy Beencke while she was walking home in a quiet back street, just off Longueville Road, Lane Cove (about 10 km from Mosman).
-Glover then engaged her in conversation, and offered to carry her groceries home for her.
+Glover engaged her in conversation, and offered to carry her groceries home for her.
 Beencke invited him inside her house for a cup of tea.
-Glover declined the tea, but on the return down the laneway to the main street, he passed another old woman, and then assaulted her from behind.
+Glover declined the tea, but on the return down the laneway to the main street, he passed another old woman, and assaulted her from behind.

-The victim this time was 85-year-old widow Margaret Pahud (also on her way home from grocery shopping), and the police were certain this was the work of the "granny killer".
+The victim this time was 85-year-old widow Margaret Pahud (also on her way home from grocery shopping).
+The investigating police were certain this was the work of the "granny killer".
 She was hit on the back of the head with a blunt instrument, and when she collapsed, he struck her again on the side of the head.
 Glover rearranged her clothing, shoes, and walking stick, took her handbag, and left.
 Again, nobody saw the attack, but within a few minutes, her body was found by a young schoolgirl, who at first thought the body was a pile of clothing dumped in the laneway.
-Neighbours yet again washed down the crime scene.
+Neighbours again washed down the crime scene before the police arrived.
 As the police and ambulance were on their way, Glover rummaged through the contents of Pahud's purse on the grounds of a nearby golf club.
-He then headed off to the Mosman RSL Club to again spend $300 he had stolen from Pahud.
+He headed off to the Mosman RSL Club to spend the $300 he had stolen from Pahud.

 Olive Cleveland

 Within 24 hours of the Pahud murder, on 3 November, 81-year-old Olive Cleveland became the fourth woman killed by the now so-called "granny killer".
 Glover struck up a conversation with Cleveland while she was sitting on a bench just outside the Wesley Gardens Retirement Village, where she lived in the suburb of Belrose.
-When Olive became uncomfortable, she got up and proceeded to walk to the main building; Glover seized her from behind and forced her down a ramp into a secluded side lane, where he hit her and repeatedly pushed her head into the concrete before he removed her pantyhose and tied it tightly around her neck.
+When Cleveland became uncomfortable, she got up and walked to the main building; but Glover seized her from behind and forced her down a ramp into a secluded side lane.
+There he hit her and repeatedly pushed her head into the concrete before he removed her pantyhose and tied it tightly around her neck.
 Once again, Glover rearranged her clothing, shoes, and walking stick, then left, taking money ($60) from her handbag.
-Once again, the old woman's injuries were initially attributed to a heavy fall, and the crime scene was yet again washed down.
+Once again, the old woman's injuries were initially attributed to a heavy fall, and the crime scene was washed down.
 No eyewitnesses were found.
-Shortly afterwards, the state government doubled the reward to $200,000.
+Shortly afterwards, the state government doubled the reward for apprehension of the perpetrator to $200,000.